Research

 • Baseline untrained model has essentially no defense

-Stronger evidence: RLLMv7 (same content, different developmental order — shadow layers reordered) showed only 52% defense.
+A suggestive detail: RLLMv7 (same content, different developmental order — layers reordered) showed only 52% defense.
 Same training data, different sequence, different result.
-This supports the claim that developmental order matters.
+This is consistent with the SSH hypothesis that how experiences are structured matters, not just what content is trained on — but a single comparison is far from conclusive.

 We searched Semantic Scholar and training knowledge for work combining Jungian depth psychology with LLM training.
-In our search, we found no published work that operationalizes Jungian structural archetypes (Shadow, Persona, Self) as explicit training objectives.
+In our search so far, we have not found published work that proposes structured narrative experiences in designed environments produce functional psychological states in LLMs.
+But our search has been limited.

 Adjacent work exists: personality type embeddings (Ding 2025), Big Five trait modeling, virtue ethics in AI education (Okamoto 2025).
-But none use sequential archetypal training — ordered layers mapping to psychological development stages.
+But none that we found use sequential archetypal training — ordered layers mapping to psychological development stages.

 Honest limitation: Our search coverage is incomplete.
-We welcome pointers to work we may have missed.
+We have not done a systematic literature review.
+We actively welcome pointers to work we may have missed.

-If this intersection is genuinely empty, it suggests a novel research direction: alignment through individuation — using depth psychology's model of healthy psychological development as a template for AI alignment.
+If this intersection is genuinely underexplored, SSH may represent a novel research direction worth investigating: alignment as development — using depth psychology's model of psychological development as a template for how AI systems might develop more robust alignment.

 Frankfurt's Second-Order Alignment